berkemuftuoglu/ib_computer_science_IA/README.md

-# My Computer Science Ia
+# My Computer Science IA

 I have deployed a very simple PHP application and a simple MVC sturcutre